ABX May Affect Efficacy of Checkpoint Inhibitors in RCC

 Patients with advanced kidney cancer received broad-spectrum antibiotics less than a month before initiating immune checkpoint inhibitor therapy.

-Patients with advanced kidney cancer received broad-spectrum antibiotics less than a month before initiating immune checkpoint inhibitor therapy had worse clinical outcomes than those who did not receive antibiotics, according to a study that will be presented at the upcoming 2017 Genitourinary Cancers Symposium.1
+Patients with advanced kidney cancer who received broad-spectrum antibiotics less than a month before initiating immune checkpoint inhibitor therapy had worse clinical outcomes than those who did not receive antibiotics, according to a study that will be presented at the upcoming 2017 Genitourinary Cancers Symposium.1

-Although preclinical studies demonstrated microbiota modulate the activity of immune checkpoint inhibitors and broad-spectrum antibiotics may lower their efficacy, the affect of antibiotics in patients with cancer who receive immune checkpoint inhibitors remains unclear.
+Although preclinical studies demonstrated microbiota modulate the activity of immune checkpoint inhibitors and broad-spectrum antibiotics may lower their efficacy, the effect of antibiotics in patients with cancer who receive immune checkpoint inhibitors remains unclear.

 To evaluate the effect of antibiotic use in patients with metastatic renal cell carcinoma (mRCC) treated with checkpoint inhibitors like nivolumab, researchers retrospectively analyzed data from 80 patients with mRCC who received anti-PD-1/PD-L1 monotherapy, an anti-PD-1 antibody plus a CTLA-4 inhibitor, or a PD-L1 inhibitor plus bevacizumab and had available data on antibiotic use.